Sahil-Kakade-47/Sahil-Kakade/README.md

 - 👋 Hi, I’m @Sahil Kakade
-- 👀 I’m interested in Cloud computing, game development.
+- 👀 I’m interested in Software Testing, Game Testing and Backend Development.
-- 🌱 I’m currently learning Computer Science
+- 🌱 I’m a Computer Science post graduate
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...